oloert/oloert.github.io/_pages/research.md

 <!-- <a id="paper"><b>[Paper]</b></a>
 <a id="slides"><b>[Slides]</b></a> -->
 </div>
 <div id="jmpAbstract" class="paper-link-div" style="display:none;"><p>The global push to move away from fossil fuels carries significant implications for oil exporting countries.
-In this paper I develop a quantitative model of a small open oil exporting country and apply it to Canadian data to quantify the predicted welfare impact of vanishing global demand for fossil inputs.
-The model predicts significant welfare losses for both current and future generations when the global demand for oil decreases over a period of 30 years.</p></div>
+In this paper I develop a quantitative model of a small open oil exporting country and apply it to Canadian data to quantify the welfare impact of vanishing global demand for fossil inputs.
+The model finds significant welfare losses for both current and future generations when the global demand for oil decreases over a period of 30 years.</p></div>

 ## Publications